DRIVE TRAFFIC TO YOUR WEBSITE

 Add a blog.

 Blogging is a great way to drive your website because it provides new content to your website, which is attractive to Google.
+Read more about why you should blog.

 There are free/off-site blogs, but give thought to this before creating a free blog.
 While you can put links to your website, a blog RESIDING on your website has more weight in organic (Google) searches.